n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleTranslate/README.md

 ## Example Usage

-This workflow allows you to translate text using the Google Translate node.
-You can also find the [workflow](https://n8n.io/workflows/428) on the website.
+This workflow allows you to translate text from English to German using the Google Translate node.
+You can also find the [workflow](https://n8n.io/workflows/743) on the website.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Google Translate]()